jackcallister/react-vue-comparison/readme.md

           Compile time --------- Size
 Vue:      2871ms                  59kB
 React:    8614ms                 282kB
+Preact:   3280ms                  79kB
 ```

 Vue is miles ahead in this battle, if lightweight performance and file size are essential, I would definitely opt for Vue.
+If you include Preact, a lightweight React alternative with an almost identical API I'd opt for that, simply because I know React more than Vue.

 ## Build tools